-- 1 masz duże doświadczenie w pracy w restauracji. - 2 czasami bywasz trochę niecierpliwy/niecierpliwa. - 3 od czterech lat jesteś odpowiedzialny/odpowiedzialna za prowadzenie kółka teatralnego (run a drama club) w szkole. - 4 organizowanie zajęć dla dzieci zawsze było Twoją mocną stroną.
+- 1 masz duże doświadczenie w pracy w restauracji.
+I've (got) a lot of experience working in a restaurant. - 2 czasami bywasz trochę niecierpliwy/niecierpliwa.
+Sometimes I may be a little / a bit impatient. - 3 od czterech lat jesteś odpowiedzialny/odpowiedzialna za prowadzenie kółka teatralnego (run a drama club) W SZKOle.
+I have been responsible for running a drama club at my school for four years. - 4 organizowanie zajęć dla dzieci zawsze było Twoją mocną stroną.
+Organising activities for children has always been one of my strong points.